 Supported by Bank Negara Malaysia and Securities Commission Malaysia

 Malaysia is joining the FinTech game and the ambition is substantiated by Bank Negara Malaysia’s introduction of a FinTech regulatory sandbox.
 The regulatory sandbox allows FinTech platforms to experiment with their solutions in a controlled environment, accompanied by appropriate safeguards for a limited period.
-On the other hand, Securities Commission Malaysia has released the guidelines for P2P financing and equity crowdfunding.
+On the other hand, Securities Commission Malaysia has released the guidelines for debt investment financing and equity investment.

 By issuing the FinTech regulatory sandbox, the Central Bank of Malaysia shows expectations for increased FinTech activity.
 Malaysia’s share of FinTech transactions is currently still small, at $7.207 million in 2017.
 Yet many experts believe that the regulatory framework will provide the much-needed base to assist technological innovations in Malaysia’s financing sector.